Bas-vE/com.amazeme.slimmelezer/README.txt

-Adds support for the SlimmeLezer+ device
+Adds support for the SlimmeLezer+ device made by Marcel Zuidwijk.

+The SlimmeLezer+ is a P1 smart energy meter.